some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-If the Ethernet link of the server comes up again, it shall trigger a SOME/IP-SD PublishEventgroup message.
+If the Ethernet link status of the server becomes up again, it shall trigger a SOME/IP-SD Offer Service message.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_633